jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

     (v) the name of a person concerned in the management of the company:
     (vi) the residential address of a person concerned in the management of the company:
     (vii) the name and residential address of a person concerned in the management of the company:
+    (viii) the email address of a person concerned in the management of the company:
   (c) the registration number or other unique identifier provided to the motor vehicle trader on registration under section 36:
   (d) the trading name of the motor vehicle trader's business:
   (e) any prescribed criteria.